-General Dynamics Mission Systems is delivering electronic components and systems to help Starliner fly safely into orbit and autonomously rendezvous and dock with the International Space Station, then return safely to the Earth.
+General Dynamics Mission Systems is delivering electronic components and systems to help Starliner fly safely into orbit, autonomously rendezvous with the International Space Station, and return safely to the Earth.
 (Image Credit: Boeing)

-The Boeing Starliner space capsule launched on December 20, 2019 for its unmanned, Orbital Flight Test (OFT).
-As part of the OFT, Starliner was originally planned to dock with the International Space Station but will instead return early to its pre-designated landing site.
+The Boeing Starliner space capsule’s second unmanned mission is planned for Summer 2021.
 On board Starliner are flight computers and transponders built by General Dynamics Mission Systems that enable mission-critical communications between the electronic systems on board and ground control.
-Starliner’s first manned mission is scheduled for 2020 and these communications and computing systems will help the spacecraft fly safely into orbit and autonomously rendezvous and dock with the International Space Station.
+These systems will aid Starliner in flying safely into orbit and then autonomously rendezvousing and docking with the International Space Station.

 What is Starliner?